larribas/dagger/docs/user-guide/dags.md

 Inputs can come:

 * `FromParam(name: str)`.
-This indicates the input comes from a paremeter named `name`, supplied when the DAG is executed.
+This indicates the input comes from a parameter named `name`, supplied when the DAG is executed.
 * `FromNodeOutput(node: str, output: str)`.
 This indicates the input comes from an output named `output`, which comes from another node named `node`.
 The current DAG and the node must be siblings in the same parent DAG.